CLICK HERE FOR SHIPPING & DELIVERY INFO

-No matter what age you are, your first period can be daunting, especially when it’s all new and not something you’ve had to worry about or deal with before.
-Once you get to know your body and your preferences for period management, things should get a heap easier.
-Don’t sweat, Moxette – we’ll have you managing your monthly visitor like a boss in no time!
-Here are some of the basics…
+First periods can be daunting, especially when it’s all new and not something you’ve had to worry about or deal with before.
+Once you get to know your body and your preferences for managing your period, things should get a heap easier.
+Don’t sweat, Moxette – we’ve got all the things for (first) period peace-of-mind.
+Here are some of the basics you need to know…

 Generally speaking, people who are born with female reproductive organs will experience a period, though some people may experience rare medical issues which will cause them to NOT experience a period, even if they are born with female sex organs.
-It's important to note though that there are some people who do have periods that do not necessarily identify as women (for examle, some people who identify as male or non-binary might bleed, too!).
+It's important to note though that there are some people who do have periods that do not necessarily identify as women (for example, some people who identify as male or non-binary might experience menstrual bleeds, too!).

 A lot of us think that our first period is going to come gushing out of our vaginas in a big rush of blood.
-Whilst we have seen it happen before, it’s seems a lot rarer than what more commonly tends to happen, which is just a bit of spotting (which, the first time, usually looks like brown discharge).
-You will likely experience the symptoms of puberty prior to when you get your first period, which are a sign that your period is on the way - your breasts will start to develop, you'll start to get body hair in places you didn't before (underarms and pubic area) and you'll likely grow taller, too!
+Whilst we have seen it happen before, it’s seems a lot rarer than what more commonly tends to happen, which is just a bit of spotting (which, the first time, usually looks like pink or brown discharge).
+You will likely experience the symptoms of puberty prior to when you get your first period, which are a sign that your period is on the way - your breasts/chest will start to develop, you might get acne, you'll start to get body hair in places you didn't before (underarms and pubic area) and you'll likely grow taller, too!

 You may experience some cramping or discomfort in your tummy, but otherwise the bleeding part itself shouldn’t be painful.
 A lot of women explain it as feeling like a trickling sensation.

-Check out our first period kit HERE with a selection of goodies to help you figure out what best suits your needs.
+Check out our first period kits HERE with a selection of period products and other first period must-haves (like chocolate and a mini hot water bottle) to help you figure out what best suits your needs.

 A menstrual cycle lasts on average 28 days, but some people will experience slightly shorter or longer cycles, too.
 This doesn’t mean that you will bleed for 28 days straight!
 It means that the bleeding part will happen around every 28 days (counting the first day of your last period as day 1).